-- If students are expected to be articulate in public speech then they may be asked as well to present a summary of their written thesis or project in public and respond to questions.
+- If students are expected to be articulate in public speech, they may be asked to present a summary of their written thesis or project in public and respond to questions.

 - Alternatively, second semester seniors may be asked to write a general exam in their major (or minor) field, sit for an oral exam by a faculty committee or complete a standardized, commercially prepared field exam.